tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_8.md

 **Customer meeting debrief and sprint planning**

-Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo \
+**Attendance:** He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo \

+**Minutes:**

 After the customer meeting, the team held a meeting to discuss game features bugs that need to be worked on:

-- Have the end credits pop up onto the screen when the boss is killed
+- Have the end credits pop up onto the screen when the boss is killed, timer runs out and player dies
 - After the end credits you are taken to the starting screen
 - Fix some bugs within the game:
   - The archers will face the way they are shooting
   - The enemies will only follow the player when the player is in a certain radius of the player
-  -

 **Sprint review and final game development meeting**

-Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo \
+**Attendance:** He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo \

-**have not had this yet**
+**Minutes**:

+We went over bugs that were fixed:

+- Archer facing wrong way to player when shooting
+- Enemy spawn
+- Pebble repapering when too far from player
+- Enemy following player in certain radius

+Then we covered new implementations:

+- New map with more antigravity and different block layout
+- The credits are triggered upon boss is killed, timer runs out and player dies

+After this we agreed the final version of the game for the project and discussed the documentation.

 \pagebreak